matfin/mattfinucane.com/mattfinucane/content/blog/cross-platform-vs-native.md

 - For persistent storage, I needed to write a bridge between the cross-platform application and the native storage offered by the device (think CoreData).
 I needed to do this for iOS and Android.
 - I also had to call another intent for Android devices to play embedded media content.

+To add to this, if there was ever a new release of the Sencha Touch platform, the code for the application would need quite a bit of effort to make sure things were working correctly as before.
+This was needed despite the fact we had stuck to best practices and tried to do everything the correctly sanctioned way.

+We even got to the stage where the performance in one of our applications was so bad on Android, no amount of tweaks and optimisations could fix things.
+We ended up having to rewrite it from scratch natively.

+## Why go native
+Despite its drawbacks at the time, mainly around language complexities, there are still plenty of good reasons to stick to native application development.

+- Native application frameworks have been refined over the years giving better performance and stability.
+- The testing frameworks are more integrated and much more mature.
+- Native application frameworks have less dependencies and overhead.
+Most of the libraries needed are built in to the platforms.
+- Better access to device hardware with mature persistent storage frameworks that handle data migrations much more easily.

+## Conclusion
+For each of the applications build using Sencha, we ended up having to maintain three code bases as follows:

+- The application itself with its HTML5, Javascript and CSS styles.
+We had to maintain some separate code to deal with the differences between platforms.
+- An XCode codebase to test and deploy the iOS version of the app.
+We used Git submodules to include the application.
+- An Android codebase to to do the same as above.

+We also had to keep tabs on the version of Cordova we were using and make sure that everything worked with each successive release of iOS and with it, XCode.

+We found ourselves in a scenario where we not only had to keep tabs on Sencha releases to make sure everything worked smoothly, but Android and iOS releases.
+It was a perpetual task of making sure everything still worked.

+To address concerns regarding performance, an article was posted entitled [The Making of Fastbook: An HTML5 Love Story](https://www.sencha.com/blog/the-making-of-fastbook-an-html5-love-story/) showing a comparison between the native Facebook application and one written using Sencha.
+I read through this but felt rather dubious about the whole thing.
+The comparisons were made on the most modern phones on the market, not the Gingerbread based Android phones that were commplace in the market.
+The source code was never made available which would have been very useful at the time.

+HTML was designed in the beginning as a document markup language.
+Although it has come a long way since its inception in the early 1990s, it was never designed to compete with native UIs and it will be playing catch up for the foreseeable future.